-There’s an academic paper worth having a look at titled Skill Importance in Women’s Volleyball.
+There’s an older academic paper worth having a look at titled Skill Importance in Women’s Volleyball.
 Based on analysis of data from the 2006 BYU Women’s team, it looks at most of volleyball’s primary skills.
 I got hold of it as part of the discussion surrounding the It’s best to set the ball tight post.
 It also came up in the discussion of defense around the What’s the objective of defense in volleyball? post.
-This analysis is apparently the basis for the USA teams favoring sets off the net, and passes as well.
+This analysis is apparently the basis for the Gold Medal Squared favoring sets off the net, and passes as well.

 Be warned, the paper is academic, so it’s quite technical in many ways.
 One of the more interesting aspects of it is the list of references.
 It includes several evaluations of skills from different competitions.